The 2018 Staff Application is now available. Please read the information below before clicking on the link at the bottom of the page.

 - Children of staff may attend Culver Summer Schools & Camps at a reduced tuition

-- Camp uniforms for daily wear includes polo shirts, t-shirts and shorts.
+- Camp uniforms for daily wear include polo shirts, t-shirts and shorts.

 - Free laundry and dry cleaning on a weekly basis for all camp related items